evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 The Tesla Model Y Long Range has several standard and optional driver assistance systems for better safety and comfort.

+**Cruise control** is a standard system on the Tesla Model Y Long Range.
+The cruise control system helps the driver keep a set speed.
+### Safety systems

 The Tesla Model Y Long Range has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Cruise control** is a standard system on the Tesla Model Y Long Range.
-The cruise control system helps the driver keep a set speed.

-**Adaptive cruise control** is an standard driver assist system.
-The adaptive cruise control system helps the driver keep a set speed and adjust the speed automatically based on traffic.
-Very convenient to have in rush traffic.

 **Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.

-**Autonomous driving** capabilities are available as an optional system.
-The system can steer the car and adjust speed depending on the environment.
+### Driving Automation

+The Tesla Model Y Long Range offers driving automation on level 2 or 3, depending on the equipment level.

+With the Basic Autopilot  level 2 system, you get the following driving automation features.
+- Adaptive Cruise control.
+- Autosteer functionality keeps the car in your lane and slows down traffic.
+The system limits how long you can drive without touching the steering wheel.

+With the Enhanced Autopilot  level 2 system, you get additional driving automation features to the ones listed above.
+- Advance cruise control that follows navigation and turns off and on major roads to reach the target by itself.
+- Automatic parallel parking.
+- Automatic lane change.

+With the Full Self-Driving Capability  level 3 system, you get additional driving automation features to the ones listed above.
+- Traffic light control - follow traffic lights.
+- Stop sign control - follow stop signs.

 ## Transportation capabilities

 The cargo capacity in the trunk is 854 liters.
 With the rear seat down, it is 2158 liters.
 On the roof, you can load up to 75kg.
 Max weight is 2720kg, and with the base weight of 2135 kg, you can max load 585 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

-You can order the car with a towbar.
+A towbar is standard equipment on this model.
 The maximum total weight on a braked trailer is 1600, and on unbraked, 750kg.